 “The exercises of practical life are formative activities, a work of adaptation to the environment.
 Such adaptation to the environment and efficient functioning therein is the very essence of a useful education.”

 — Maria Montessori

-- When children discover the outside world, they learn all the relationships in between the objects – the depth, mass, volume, size, how those concepts intertwine and work in combination.
-A simple process of carrying out everyday tasks like cleaning a table provides the child with the opportunity to learn about the volume of the bucket, the size of the table, how heavy it is.
+- When children discover the outside world, they learn all the relationships between the objects – the depth, mass, volume, size, and how those concepts intertwine and work in combination.
+A simple process of carrying out everyday tasks like cleaning a table provides the child with the opportunity to learn about the volume of the bucket, the size of the table, and how heavy it is.
 All these subconscious observations lay the foundation for their future learning of math concepts.
-Furthermore, when sweeping the flour, the child learns spatial concepts – like “under”, “above”, “over”, “behind” which can pose a challenge for young children.
+Furthermore, when sweeping the flour, the child learns spatial concepts – like “under”, “above”, “over”, and “behind” which can pose a challenge for young children.

 - The concentration that children develop during practical life activities is necessary for their future ability to focus when completing mathematical work and learning to write.

 As you can see, we can’t overestimate the importance of practical life activities for early childhood development at home and in the classroom.
 In our home children from an early age are involved in cleaning, and cooking on a regular basis every single day.